 - Download the “Personal Statement”.
 You will only be able to access this file after you pay the online application fee.
 Upload the completed “Personal Statement” outlining your professional goals, including details of the specific work you have done so far that has bearing on your future studies.
 Failure to complete all the questions on the “Personal Statement” form, and upload the form, will disqualify your application.

-- Upload only one writing sample between 10 and 20 pages.
+- Upload only one writing sample (in English) between 10 and 20 pages.

 - Upload your academic CV.